Is Coconut Sugar Good for Type 2 Diabetes?

 People who live with type 2 diabetes look for alternatives to satisfy that sweet tooth.
 One of those alternatives is the trendy coconut sugar.
 But, how much healthier is this type of sugar?
 Is it a good substitute for regular sugar and what impact does it have on blood glucose levels?

 How Coconut Sugar is Made

 Coconut sugar is made through a simpler process than the one used for cane or beet sugar.
 However, it ultimately also contains fructose, glucose and sucrose.

-The sap extracted from coconut palm flowers contains 80 percent water, 15 percent sugar and 5 percent minerals, which is why it transforms from a translucent liquid to a dense and dark brown substance when heated, until it crystallizes, making the coconut sugar we know.
+The sap extracted from coconut palm flowers contains 80% water, 15% sugar and 5% minerals, which is why it transforms from a translucent liquid to a dense and dark brown substance when heated, until it crystallizes, making the coconut sugar we know.